 She referred to a key successful innovation 'Care and Treatment' Reviews which involved a small number of professionals (clinician, 'expert by experience' and a Blackpool Clinical Commissioning Group officer as the commissioner of services).
 Care and Treatment Reviews looked at people's needs to establish the best support required and where that support should be and aimed to ensure that people were only in hospital if necessary and sought to promote community-based options.
-Members noted that assessments took place every six months.
+Members noted that assessments took place within ten days of an admission or before an admission occurred and then regularly every twelve months.